prameyallc/congress-data-harvester/SCHEMA.md

 3. Date Format
    - All dates must be in YYYY-MM-DD format
    - Must be valid calendar dates
+   - API dates in ISO format (YYYY-MM-DDThh:mm:ssZ) are normalized

 4. Numeric Fields
    - Must be positive integers where applicable
    - Congress number must be between 1 and current congress
+   - Default to 1 for required numeric fields if invalid

 5. String Fields
    - No empty strings stored